 The ‘ugly part’ of the year

-In 2018 I had also two major negative experiences.
+In 2018 I had also a major negative experience.

-Besides these two major inconveniences, there were also some fraudulent refund requests for sold plugins, but I managed to solve the most of these without issues.
+Besides this, there were also some fraudulent refund requests for sold plugins, but I managed to solve the most of these without issues.

 However, in hindsight, I had a great experience selling on CodeCanyon, because of the stellar people that are generally buying from me (with many of which I also became good friends and are exchanging regular emails since then).